thosgood/this-weeks-finds/markdown/201-250/week208.md

 Starodubtsev listed above describes the details, but in the case of going from $\mathrm{SO}(5)$ down to $\mathrm{SO}(4)$.

-When we quantize BF theory in 4 dimensions we get a spin foam model called the Crane-Yetter model, where the spin foams are defined using the representation theory of a quantum group: a "$q$-deformed version" of the original gauge group.
+When we quantize $BF$ theory in 4 dimensions we get a spin foam model called the Crane-Yetter model, where the spin foams are defined using the representation theory of a quantum group: a "$q$-deformed version" of the original gauge group.
 So, the real engine behind Freidel and